Teun/SnappetChallenge/README.md

 The solution is designed in Visual Studio 2012 and uses EntityFramework Code First approach.
 The application will load data from 'work.json' located in App_Data folder, at the time of database migration.
 * Open the project in Visual Studio 2012.
-* Restore dependencies from NuGet Package Manager.
+* Restore dependencies from NuGet Package Manager (if any).
 * In Web.config, use "DataSetLimit" appsetting to set the limit of data you want to populate through data migration or leave empty to load all data from work.json presented in App_Data folder.
 * Open NuGet package manager console and Run 'Update-Database' on Project Snappet.WebAPI.
 (Remember that  it may take a while to seed the data from work.json, use "DataSetLimit" to load less data).